 Upon receipt of an Authentication frame requesting Open System authentication, the responder may authenticate the requester using the following procedure:

-Issue an MLME-AUTHENTICATE.indication primitive to inform the SME of the authentication request.
+Issue an MLME-AUTHENTICATE.indication primitive to inform the SME or the MLDME of the authentication request if the authentication request is initiated by a STA or a non-AP MLD, respectively.

 Construct and transmit a response carried in an Authentication frame with the fields as defined in 9.3.3.11 (Authentication frame format) and the status field as defined in 9.4.1.9 (Status Code field).